-Previously taught Legal Drafting and Conveyancing (renamed Property Law Practice) at the Nigerian Law School, Enugu Campus
+Previously taught Common Law at UCT and Legal Drafting and Conveyancing (renamed Property Law Practice) as well as Legal Skills at the Nigerian Law School, Enugu Campus.

 Books and Edited Volumes

 Ada Ordor and Faizel Ismail (Guest Editors) Law and Development Review 2018 Special Conference Issue.